MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 3. [Send a pull request](https://github.com/MaastrichtU-IDS/translator-openpredict/compare) to the `master` branch, answer the questions in the pull request message 📤
 4. Project contributors will review your change as soon as they can ✔️

-## Versioning process
+---

+## Additional informations about releases ℹ️

+This part is not required to be completed if you are looking into contributing, it is purely informative on the release process of the OpenPredict API.

+### Release process 🏷️

 The versioning scheme for new releases on GitHub used is [SemVer](http://semver.org/) (Semantic Versioning).

-Change version in `setup.py` before new release.
+1. Change version in `setup.py` before new a release, e.g. `0.0.7`
+2. Create a new release in the [GitHub web UI](https:///github.com/MaastrichtU-IDS/translator-openpredict).Provide the version as tag, e.g. `v0.0.7`
+3. When you publish the new release, a [GitHub Action workflow](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Publish+package%22) will be automatically run to run the tests, and publish the `openpredict` package to [PyPI](https://pypi.org/project/openpredict/).

-## Publish a new Docker image
+### Publish a new Docker image 📦

 When publishing a new version of OpenPredict we usually also publish an updated Docker image to the [MaastrichtU-IDS GitHub Container Registry](https://github.com/orgs/MaastrichtU-IDS/packages/container/package/openpredict-api).